Arlen22/TiddlyServer/README.md

 ### TiddlyServer throws a Syntax Error on start up

 Make sure you are running at least Node version 6.
 This is the minimum supported.

+## TiddlyServer for "the-not-so-techy"

+Inspired by those black and yellow books, I present [[GETTINGSTARTED.md]]

 ## settings.json